Res Ipsa Loquitur Doctrine in Tort Law

 Roe v.
 Minister of Health

-In this case, the plaintiff was hospitalised for minor surgical procedures.
-The plaintiff developed spastic paraplegia after receiving spinal anaesthetics via nupercaine injections.
-The anaesthetics were kept in glass ampoules immersed in a phenol solution, and the judge or jury concluded that the injuries caused by phenol, and could have entered the ampoules through flaws that were not accessible on visual evaluation.
+In this case, the plaintiff was hospitalized for minor surgical procedures.
+The plaintiff developed spastic paraplegia after receiving spinal anesthetics via nupercaine injections.
+The anesthetics were kept in glass ampoules immersed in a phenol solution, and the judge or jury concluded that the injuries were caused by phenol, and could have entered the ampoules through flaws that were not accessible on visual evaluation.

 The plaintiff argued that the Res Ipsa Loquitur doctrine should be applied against the hospital because the injury wouldn’t have even happened if the hospital had not been negligent.
 The court determined that the doctrine could not be applied and that the defendant could not be held liable because the incidence of the injury or damage was not predicted.
 And the actual cause of the injury was beyond the defendants’ control.
 It was described as an unidentified tort-feasance case.